 2. Genome Wide Variance Loci Tests

-This section details the software implementation of variance loci statistical tests, and presents the results of genome-wide analysis in the UK Biobank, using the imputed genotypes for a representative quantitative phenotype -- body mass index, and a representative binary (case/control) phenotype -- type 2 diabetes.
+This section details the software implementation of variance loci statistical tests and the result of genome wide analysis in the UK Biobank for imputed genotypes, a representative quantitative phenotype—body mass index—and a representative binary (case/control) phenotype—type 2 diabetes.

 Implementation of statistical tests